List of DC Comics imprints: First Wave

-Two First Wave line ongoing series were then started: Doc Savage, by Paul Malmont as the first writer joined by artist Howard Porter, and The Spirit, by Mark Schultz the beginning writer joined by artist Moritat.
+Two First Wave line ongoing series were then started: Doc Savage, by Paul Malmont as the first writer joined by artist Howard Porter, and The Spirit, by Mark Schultz as the first writer joined by artist Moritat.

 Both of these titles also included back-up stories further showcasing the First Wave universe.
-Doc Savage's back-up was Justice Inc., starring The Avenger, while The Spirit had additional Spirit black-and-white short tales by various creators.
+Doc Savage's back-up was Justice Inc., starring the Avenger, while The Spirit had additional Spirit black-and-white short tales by various creators.

+According to DiDio, The Shadow was originally intended to be part of the line, with the Shadow and Batman serving as "centerpiece", but DC was not able to use the character due to rights issues.

-By February 2011, DC planned to cancel the line; however, the Doc Savage and The Spirit titles were solicited as late as August 2011.
-In February 2012, DC listed a First Wave collection for a May 2012 release.
+By February 2011, DC planned to cancel the line, although the Doc Savage and The Spirit titles were solicited as late as August 2011.
+DC listed a First Wave collection for a May 2012 release.
 Licenses for the non-DC characters the Spirit, Doc Savage and the Avenger ended prior to December 17, 2012.